corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/vnodes/bring-your-own-db.md

 ## Connecting a Virtual Node to Your Own Database

-To update a virtual node to connect to your own database use the PUT method of the [/api/v5_2/virtualnode_virtualnodeshortid_db endpoint](../../../reference/rest-api/openapi.html#tag/Virtual-Node-API/operation/put_virtualnode__virtualnodeshortid__db).
+To update an existing virtual node to connect to your own database use the PUT method of the [/api/v5_2/virtualnode_virtualnodeshortid_db endpoint](../../reference/rest-api/openapi.html#tag/Virtual-Node-API/operation/put_virtualnode__virtualnodeshortid__db).
 This method requires the short hash ID of the virtual node as a path parameter and the connection strings as parameters in the request body.
 For example:
 {{< tabs >}}
 {{% tab name="Bash"%}}
 ```shell